KxSystems/docs/docs/learn/licensing.md

 ## Licensing server for kdb+ On Demand

-As well as a license key file, kdb+ On Demand also requires frequent contact with the Kx licensing server.
+As well as a license key file, kdb+ On Demand also requires frequent contact with the KX licensing server.
 For this you need an always-on Net connection.

-If kdb+ cannot contact the Kx server it will abort with a timestamped message.
+If kdb+ cannot contact the KX server it will abort with a timestamped message.

 ```q
 '2018.03.28T11:20:03.831 couldn't connect to license daemon -- exiting